 - Sports injuries

 Orthopedic doctors can further specialize in subfields, such as pediatrics, sports medicine, spine, upper extremity, and much more.
 Some orthopedic doctors are further trained to be surgeons.
 Orthopedic surgeons perform a variety of procedures to treat issues that cannot be treated through conservative treatments.
 Examples include fixing torn ligaments and replacing damaged joints.
 Another subfield an orthopedic doctor can specialize in is foot and ankle health.
-This type of doctor is called a podiatrist.

 A podiatrist treats all types of orthopedic conditions and injuries that affect the foot and ankle.
 If you have a foot condition, such as plantar fasciitis, bone spurs, or a sprained ankle, a podiatrist can treat it.
 Corns, calluses, heel spurs, fallen arches, biomechanical issues, and diabetic foot care are some other examples of conditions podiatrists treat.